 The decision to have a litter from your gundog bitch is not one to be take lightly.
 It's essential when choosing a stud dog to consider bloodlines, health and conformation.
-The casual mating with "the nice dog up the road" is too often a recipe for disaster.
+The casual mating with "the nice dog up the road" is too often a recipe for disaster, warns Tony Jackson

-Its temperament must be bold, but not over the top.
+- The dog’s temperament must be bold, but not over the top.
 It should not be nervous, but sensitive dogs are easier to train; nor does it need to be over-affectionate.
-You want it active, athletic, with a good nose, a soft mouth, quiet, and to love retrieving.”
+You want it active, athletic, with a good nose, a soft mouth, quiet, and to love retrieving.